Rick's Blog

 Councilman Spencer referred to Hayward’s comments as “one of those wake-up calls.”

-Spencer proposed that a task force be formed—consisting of representatives of the council, the CMPA, and the administration—to negotiate a lease with the YMCA.
-He said such a move was not meant to circumvent the CMPA, but rather to “streamline the process.”
+Spencer proposed a task force (consisting of council representatives, the CMPA, and the administration) to negotiate a lease with the YMCA.
+He said such a move was not meant to circumvent the CMPA but to “streamline the process.”

-Wu said he appreciated Spencer’s “intent,” but that he felt such a move would circumvent the CMPA board.
+Wu said he appreciated Spencer’s “intent” but felt such a move would circumvent the CMPA board.

 “You may be unhappy,” the president told Spencer, “but I hope you won’t become angry.”

 The board directed Messer to report back in 10 days with his opinion on how property at the CMP should be leased.
-Council also discussed scheduling a workshop to study the matter, and hinted at reassessing the configuration of the CMPA board.
+The council also discussed scheduling a workshop to study the matter and hinted at reassessing the configuration of the CMPA board.

 Exit mobile version